-So who is responsible if someone gets is injured by a firework at a party?
+Who is responsible if someone is injured by a firework at a party?
 Are there restrictions on when you can have a bonfire?
-And what can you do if your neighbour’s bonfire causes damage to your property?
+And what can you do if your neighbour’s bonfire or fireworks display cause damage to your property?

-Hannah Parsons, Principal Associate Solicitor at DAS Law, is here to shed light on the laws surrounding Bonfire Night…
+David Newman, Legal Adviser, DAS Law is here to shed light on the laws surrounding Bonfire Night and private firework displays.

 No, you cannot.
 Under the Environmental Protection Act 1990, it is an offence to burn any substance that will release harmful fumes causing pollution to the environment or harm to human health (these could include plastic, rubber or painted items).